vitrineofcode/route-traveler/PROPOSAL.md

 ## MVP Goals

-- As a player, I want to engage in battle with the enemy so that I can progress through the game.
+- As a player, I want to engage in battle with the enemy
 - As a player, I want to attack the enemy using a simple attack action so that I can defeat them in battle.
 - As a player, I want to see my character's and enemy's health bars so that I can monitor our health status during battles.
 - As a player, I want to win the game by defeating the enemy so that I can complete the game.
-- As a player, I want to lose the game if my character's health reaches zero so that there are consequences for failing in battle.
+- As a player, I want to lose the game if my character's health reaches zero.
 - As a player, I want to see a start screen with a play button so that I can begin the game when I'm ready.
 - As a player, I want to see a game over screen with a restart button so that I can try again if I lose.